 Competitive Youth Soccer

 1. How do I volunteer to coach a competitive team?

 2. How does my child join a competitive team?

-The competitive teams hold tryouts for the Fall season in March, and some teams that have vacancies for the Spring season in December.
+All competitive teams hold tryouts for the Fall season in March, and some teams that have vacancies for the Spring season hold theirs in January.
 Please see the tryouts page for more details.
 Some teams will post openings in their roster after tryouts on the club news page.

 3. Do we have to attend both tryout sessions?